SWEGroup39/GatorChatApp/API_Documentation.md

 - The required inputs are the Sender ID, the Receiver ID, and the original message that you would like to have changed.

-- The message should be placed in the body of the PUT request.
+- The **new** message should be placed in the body of the PUT request.

     - **Example Syntax:**
         ```
             {